-Performance Measure Reporting frequency Target 2024-25 Target 2024-34 We want to ensure our community has acce ı n, reliable water su l pply: The extent to which the water supply will comply with part 4 of the New Zealand drinking water standards and the drinking water quality assurance rules (bacteria and protozoal compliance criteria).
+Performance Measure Reporting frequency Target 2024-25 Target 2024-34 We want to ensure our community has acce ess to a safe, clear n, reliable water su pply: The extent to which the water supply will comply with part 4 of the New Zealand drinking water standards and the drinking water quality assurance rules (bacteria and protozoal compliance criteria).
 Quarterly Full compliance - 100% Full compliance - 100% Number of complaints received about water clarity, taste, odour, pressure, flow and continuity of supply per 1,000 connections.
-Quarterly ≤ 20 ≤ 20 Resident satisfaction with the water supply service they receive Annual ≥ 90% ≥ 90% Where the local authority attends a callout in networked reticulation system, the following • Attendance for urgent callouts: from the time the local authority receives notification to the time service personnel reach the site Quarterly ≤ 90 minutes ≤ 90 minutes Resolution of urgent callouts: from the time the local authority receives notification to the time service personnel confirm resolution of the fault or interruption Quarterly ≤ 8 hours ≤ 8 hours Attendance for non-urgent callouts: from the time the local authority receives notification to the time service personnel reach the site Quarterly ≤ 72 hours ≤ 72 hours Resolution of non-urgent callouts: from the time the local authority receives notification to the time service personnel confirm resolution of the fault or interruption Quarterly ≤ 20 working days ≤ 20 working days We need to ensure we have a sustainable we ater supply for the e future: Average drinking water consumption per resident per day Quarterly ≤ 385 litres ≤ 385 litres Percentage of real water loss from networked reticulation system Quarterly ≤ 20% ≤ 20% Kilometres of renewals for 3 Water infrastructure Quarterly Hold or increase on previous year Hold or increase on previous year
+Quarterly ≤ 20 ≤ 20 Resident satisfaction with the water supply service they receive Annual ≥ 90% ≥ 90% Where the local authority attends a callout i networked reticulation system, the following Attendance for urgent callouts: from the time the local authority receives notification to the time service personnel reach the site Quarterly ≤ 90 minutes ≤ 90 minutes Resolution of urgent callouts: from the time the local authority receives notification to the time service personnel confirm resolution of the fault or interruption Quarterly ≤ 8 hours ≤ 8 hours Attendance for non-urgent callouts: from the time the local authority receives notification to the time service personnel reach the site Quarterly ≤ 72 hours ≤ 72 hours Resolution of non-urgent callouts: from the time the local authority receives notification to the time service personnel confirm resolution of the fault or interruption Quarterly ≤ 20 working days ≤ 20 working days We need to ensure we have a sustainable w ater supply for the e future: Average drinking water consumption per resident per day Quarterly ≤ 385 litres ≤ 385 litres Percentage of real water loss from networked reticulation system Quarterly ≤ 20% ≤ 20% Kilometres of renewals for 3 Water infrastructure Quarterly Hold or increase on previous year Hold or increase on previous year l 1 1 1 1 1 1 1 1 1 1 1 7